 These are the issues that trip up providers most often during audits.
 If you can get ahead of these five, you are in strong shape.

 1. Outdated or missing policies.
 The most common finding is policies that have not been reviewed in over a year, or that do not reflect current operations.
 If your practice has grown, changed locations, or added new support types since your last review, your policies probably need updating.
 Set a recurring 12-month review cycle for every policy and stick to it.
+Our NDIS policy templates cover all 12 required policy areas and can be customised to your organisation.

 2. Gaps in worker screening records.
 Auditors check that every worker has a current, valid NDIS Worker Screening Check.
 If even one worker has an expired or missing check, that is a non-conformity.
 Build a centralised tracking system with automated reminders at 90, 60, and 30 days before each expiry.